 1. Jogyesa Temple

 The head temple of the Jogye order in Korean Buddhism is Jogyesa Temple, located in the heart of the city in Insadong.
 The temple grounds are surrounded by urban buildings, a great escape from the big city for both locals and foreign tourists and convenient to visit.
-It is especially packed with visitors during the Lotus Lantern Festival when the entire courtyard is embellished with paper lanterns.
+It is specially packed with visitors during the Lotus Lantern Festival when the entire courtyard is embellished with paper lanterns.

 Take a look at the temple stay programs offered here!